10XGenomics/enclone/expanded.md

 ```

 The `NCROSS` option instructs enclone to <i>not</i> filter out expanded clonotypes that appear
-in only one dataset arising from the same sample.
-Normally one would want this filtering, but
+in only one dataset arising from the same sample (and which based on their sizes are highly
-these clonotypes are exactly what we are trying to see now!
+improbable).
+Normally one would want this filtering, but these clonotypes are exactly what we are
+trying to see now!
 Here is the top clonotype:

 <img src="img/illusory1.png" alt="illusory1" title="illusory1" width=75% />